-Sources: Integrated HR/Payroll System, MarketPay System analysis
+Sources: Integrated HR/Payroll System, MarketPay System analysis.
+Market Base Salary 50th percentile is aged as of 1/1/2020.

-The Legislature awarded a 2.5% across-the-board increase for state employees in 2020.
-This amount lagged slightly behind average market movement of 2.9% for 2020.
+The Legislature awarded a 2.5% across-the-board increase for state employees in 2021.
+This amount lagged behind average market movement of 3.0% for 2021.

-OSHR issued an open market solicitation in fall 2018 to seek consulting services to provide turn-key implementation of the major components, identified below, of the new statewide Classification and Compensation System.
+OSHR issued an open market solicitation in fall 2018 to seek consulting services to provide turn-key implementation of the major components, identified below, of the then-new Statewide Compensation System.

-Proposals were submitted to the state and Mercer (US), Inc. ("Mercer") was selected on the basis of Best Value.
-The contractual partnership with Mercer runs from February 1, 2019 through January 31, 2021.
+Proposals were submitted to the state and Mercer (US), Inc. ("Mercer") was selected based on Best Value.
+The contractual partnership with Mercer runs from February 1, 2019, through December 31, 2022.
+This reflects an amended contract to include necessary communications and training related work.

-Following are the key deliverables outlined in the RFP:
+Following are the key deliverables outlined in the RFP and amendment: